TurcanVeli/Sfml-Sudoku/README.md

 ![til](./sfml-sudoku.gif)

 My first Sfml project.
 There is nothing clever.
-I used backtracking algorithm to solve sudoku. ıt means brute-force.
+I used backtracking algorithm to solve sudoku.